microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/community.md

 ---
 title: "community resource type"
-description: "Communities in Viva Engage serve the needs of knowledge-sharing, collaborative employee experience, company-wide communications, and leadership engagement by providing a central place for conversations, files, events, and updates for people sharing a common interest or goal."
+description: "A Community in Viva Engage is a central place for conversations, files, events, and updates for people sharing a common interest or goal. "
 author: "aditijha4"
 ms.localizationpriority: medium
 ms.prod: "employee-engagement"